Enable high availability

 The root certificate is required for HTTPS connections, and allows a standby to connect to the active instance if the standby is promoted to active status.

 Add the root certificate to the YugabyteDB Anywhere trust store.

 Configure standby instances

-Once the active instance has been configured, you can configure one or more standby instances by repeating the following steps for each standby instance you wish to add to the high-availability cluster:
+After the active instance has been configured, you can configure one or more standby instances by repeating the following steps for each standby instance you wish to add to the HA cluster:

 Enter the instance's IP address or hostname, including the HTTP or HTTPS protocol prefix and port if you are not using the default of 80 or 443.

 Paste the shared authentication key from the active instance into the Shared Authentication Key field.